-The WSU Horticulture program is among the top programs in the U.S. that is driving biological discovery and practical applications to increase productivity and sustainability of horticultural crops using its strengths that include breeding, genetics and genomics, bioinformatics, biochemistry, and physiology.
+The WSU Department of Horticulture program is among the top programs in the U.S. Together with their students, our faculty members are driving biological discovery and practical applications using our strengths that include breeding, genetics and genomics, bioinformatics, biochemistry, and physiology.

 WSU Horticulture provides undergraduate and graduate education and research opportunities.
 Horticulture faculty contribute to a broad group of WSU plant science research projects that are contributing to increase productivity, sustainability, and innovation.
 WSU’s plant science programs are among the most productive in the nation.

 Our department has faculty strategically positioned at the main WSU campus in Pullman, WA and at our four research and extension centers in the state:

 - Irrigated Agriculture Research and Extension Center in Prosser, WA